SEI-ATL-3-8/react_state/README.md

 export default ColorChanger
 ```
 1. First things first: we have to import `useState`.
 Why is it wrapped in curly bois?
 This is compact object notation, it's short for `import { useState: useState } from 'react'`.
 It's needed because the `'react'` package exports many things, not just a single default export.
 So if we want to grab one of the tools that it makes available to us, we have to grab it by name. `import { useState: useState } from 'react'` means "I want to reach into the react package, find the thing that it exports under the name useState, and I want to assign it to the variable useState in my file.
 2. `const [color, setColor] = useState('red')` is assigning two variables wrapped in an array.
 It's unpacking the 2-element array that useState returns. useState gives us a two-part return value: the first part is the getter for this state value, and the second part is the setter.
-This line is identical to:
+This one line is identical to:
 ```js
 const colorStateResult = useState('red')
 const color = colorStateResult[0]